 Learn different ways to do the lacing on these eyelets here.

 14. Glass studs

-These fasteners are mainly of decorative purpose.
-They are pierced with holes on the fabric.
-They have metallic base and the upper part is made of glass in different shapes and colours
+These fasteners are mainly for decorative purposes.
+They are pierced with holes in the fabric.
+They have a metallic base, and the upper part is made of glass in different shapes and colors.

 Shank buttons have a plastic or metal shank which raises the button slightly off the fabric and gives room for the button to get under without straining the fabric.

 Check out the 6 ways to make fabric covered / cloth buttons.

 Converting beads into buttons is easy and fun; You can easily start making bead covered buttons.

 Cords are mostly used as tie openings.
 They are usually used in drawstrings in waistbands of pants, and skirts.
 You can learn more about the different types of cords you can use here.